MakeSchool/iOS8-Notes-Swift/README.md

+There is an Objective-C version of this tutorial located [here](https://github.com/MakeGamesWithUs/iOS8-Notes).

 #Setting up a new project

 Open Xcode 6 and select *File -> New Project*.
 Then choose create a *Single View Application*: